nazilagundogdu/NLP-Project/README.md

 # NLP-Project
 # A c-command decoder

-This project works on Penn Treebank.
-Extracting the list of c-commanding words from the parsed trees in the PTB, using nltk tools, the model classifies words into two categories of 1 and 0, with 1 meaning the two words are in c-command relation and 0 meaning they are not.
-The model trains on strings, not trees.
+This project is a c-command classifier over strings.
+The data is extracted from Penn Treebank.
+The list of c-commanding words were exracted from the parsed trees in the PTB, using nltk tools.
+Giving the sentence and this list (stored as a dictionary) to the model, the model classifies words into two categories of 1 and 0, with 1 meaning the two words are in c-command relation and 0 meaning they are not.

 data.py: reads the data from Penn Treebank and generates instances and labels